aws/s2n-tls/docs/BINDINGS.md

 # Language Bindings for s2n

 The following are language bindings to s2n that we're aware of.
-They are not a part of the s2n proejct.
+They are not a part of the s2n project.

 Let us know if you know of a language binding to s2n that's not listed below.